opensearch-project/documentation-website/_api-reference/list/index.md

 **Introduced 2.18**
 {: .label .label-purple }

 The List API retrieves statistics about indexes and shards in a paginated format.
-This makes it easier to consume responses with a large amount of indexes.
+This streamlines the task of processing responses that include many indexes.

 The List API supports two operations: